Openscapes/2021-noaa-nmfs/github-clinic/sean-rohan.md

 # The power of soup science: version controlling recipes with GitHub
+Sean Rohan (AFSC)

-We can use GitHub to version control recipes on GitHub!
+We can use GitHub to version control soup recipes on GitHub!

 ![](https://upload.wikimedia.org/wikipedia/commons/d/dc/Shoyu_Ramen.jpg)